TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-create-project-and-add-tool.md

 ### **I don't see a particular geography when creating the Azure Migrate project**

- One can use a project in any geography to perform a migration to an Azure region of your choice.Review the supported geographies for [public](https://docs.microsoft.com/azure/migrate/migrate-support-matrix#supported-geographies-public-cloud) and [government clouds](https://docs.microsoft.com/azure/migrate/migrate-support-matrix#supported-geographies-azure-government).
+ One can use a project in any geography to perform a migration to an Azure region of your choice.
+Review the supported geographies for [public](https://docs.microsoft.com/azure/migrate/migrate-support-matrix#supported-geographies-public-cloud) and [government clouds](https://docs.microsoft.com/azure/migrate/migrate-support-matrix#supported-geographies-azure-government).

 ### **I want to create a new project in a different geography and add tools to it**